ParthMulik/Spotify-Clone/README.md

-the spotify clone is made up of html javascript and c
+the spotify clone is made up of html javascript and